-xiv) The petitioner has referred to a case in O. P. No. 39 of 2018 dated 14.08.2018 which is related to extension of SCOD to the developers who has subsisting PPAs with DISCOM and are actually involved in sale of power to DISCOM.
-The order in O. P. No. 39 of 2018 cannot be made applicable to the present case since the same related to extension of SCOD.

-- xv) The question or point of energy injected before the open access agreement is being raised after issuance of Regulation No. 1 of 2017.
+- xiv) The petitioner has referred to a case in O. P. No. 39 of 2018 dated 14.08.2018 which is related to extension of SCOD to the developers who has subsisting PPAs with DISCOM and are actually involved in sale of power to DISCOM.
+The order in O. P. No. 39 of 2018 cannot be made applicable to the present case since the same related to extension of SCOD. - xv) The question or point of energy injected before the open access agreement has being raised after issuance of Regulation No. 1 of 2017.
 If the petitioner was aware of the banking facility as per provisions of solar policy, then the petitioner should have approached the Commission at the time of synchronization itself seeking necessary directions. - xvi) Further, the petitioner knew very well that any policy cannot be implemented without the Commission's orders, but it didn't approach the nodal agency or the TSSPDCL immediately after synchronization of the solar power plant and even before entering the open access agreement.
 The petitioner has never raised the issue of claiming the energy injected into the grid after synchronization till the open access agreement date as deemed banked energy pursuant to the policy, which was effective from 01.06.2015.
-As a matter of fact, it is clearly known to the petitioner, that DISCOM cannot do anything without the direction of the commission and in the absence of the applicable regulation.
-Moreover, at the time of entering open access agreement, the petitioner was well aware that the subsisting Regulations No. 2 of 2014 and its subsequent amendments were applicable at that point of time that which facilitated banking facility for the agreement period only, even in the absence of Regulation No. 1 of 2017, but the petitioner has not raised the matter of deemed banked energy for the period from the date of synchronization to the date of open access agreement before the Commission. - xvii) The Commission has not issued any regulation or order for providing the banking facility for solar generators from the date of synchronization to open access agreement.
-In the absence of such regulation, the DISCOM has to follow the existing regulations that is Regulation No. 2 of 2006 and its subsequent amendments that is Regulation No. 1 of 2013 and 2 of 2014 for providing the banking facility to the petitioner which is not applicable to the petitioner before execution of open access agreement. - xviii) In view of the above, is clear that banking facility shall be availed as per the conditions of regulations and not as and when the petitioner intends. - xviii) Any policy issued by the state government has to be adopted by the DISCOM as per the terms and conditions or regulations formulated by the Commission at state level it is the state ERC.
-But there are no specific orders xix) Moreover, the petitioner has approached this office after the issuance of Regulation No. 1 of 2017, dated 22.03.2017 and also stated that the said regulation is effective from the date of publication in the gazette and the same was published in gazette on 25.03.2017 and moreover regulation cannot be effected on retrospective basis.
+As a matter of fact, it is clearly known to the petitioner, that DISCOM cannot do anything without the direction of the Commission and in the absence of the applicable regulation.
+Moreover, at the time of entering open access agreement, the petitioner was well aware that the subsisting Regulation No. 2 of 2014 and its subsequent amendments were applicable at that point of time that which facilitated banking facility for the agreement period only, even in the absence of Regulation No. 1 of 2017 (25.03.2017), but the petitioner has not raised the matter of deemed banked energy from the period from the date of synchronization to the date of open access agreement before the Commission.

+xvii) The Commission has not issued any regulation or order for providing the banking facility for solar generators from the date of synchronization to open access agreement.
+In the absence of such regulation, the DISCOM has to follow the existing regulation that is Regulation No. 2 of 2006 and its subsequent amendment Nos.
+1 of 2013 and 2 of 2014 for providing the banking facility to the Petitioner which is not applicable to the petitioner before execution of open access agreement.

+xviii) In view of the above, is clear that banking facility shall be availed as per the conditions of regulation and not as and when the petitioner intends.

+xix) Any policy issued by the state government has to be adopted by the DISCOM as per the terms and conditions or regulations formulated by the appropriate Commission that is at state level it is the state ERC.
+But there are no specific orders / regulations issued by the Commission for affecting the banking facility before the open access agreement period.

+xx) Moreover, the petitioner has approached this respondent after the issuance of Regulation No. 1 of 2017 dated 22.03.2017 and also stated that the said regulation is effective from the date of publication in the gazette and the same was published in gazette on 25.03.2017 and moreover regulation cannot be effected on retrospective basis.